-Northshore Utility District partners with 18 other local utilities to form the Saving Water Partnership (SWP).
-SWP has set a six-year regional conservation goal: reduce per capita use from current levels so that the SWP's total average annual retail water use is less than 105 mgd (millions of gallons per day) from 2013 through 2018 despite forecasted population growth.
-For 2018, the SWP met the goal, using 96.5 mgd.
+Northshore Utility District partners with 17 other local utilities to form the Saving Water Partnership (SWP).
+SWP has set a ten-year regional conservation goal to reduce per capita use from current levels so that the SWP's total average annual retail water use is less than 110 mgd (millions of gallons per day) through 2028, despite forecasted population growth, by reducing per capita water use.
+For 2019, the SWP met the goal, using 94 mgd.

-In 2018, NUD purchased just over 1.92 billion gallons of water from Seattle Public Utilities.
-Of that, 3.7% was unmetered (lost), or about 70.6 million gallons.
+In 2019, NUD purchased just over 1.93 billion gallons of water from Seattle Public Utilities.
+Of that, 3.7% was unmetered (lost), or about 71 million gallons.
 Water loss typically results from broken pipelines, with the national average percentage of loss around 16%.
 NUD's far lower amount, by comparison, shows our infrastructure is in very good shape.

 To reduce system leakage and increase water efficiency, we continue to actively monitor and replace aging pipes prone to leaks or breaks.
-We also run a "Leak Notification Program" to notify customers of potential leaks immediately when identified during meter reads.
+NUD routinely performs leak surveys with specialized equipment and water audits.
+NUD also runs a "Leak Notification Program" to notify customers of potential leaks immediately when identified during meter reads.